Gibbrelin/Cloud-access-management/README.md

 .
 Under Multi-Factor Authentication (MFA), click Assign MFA device.

 .
 Follow the on-screen steps to associate an MFA device (e.g., a virtual MFA app like Google Authenticator or a hardware MFA device).

+# Actively Testing Group Policies
+For the testing process i created Two Groups with difference Policies and added users to them

+ACCOUNTING AND HR DEPARTMENT
+and added user Alice and John respectively

 # Best Practices